Advanced Microscopy and Thermal Analysis for Freeze Drying Characterization

 A rational, knowledge-based approach to designing and developing successful freeze drying formulations and cycles requires information about how the product responds to different processing conditions.
 Candidate formulations should be analyzed in terms of their visible physical structure, thermal characteristics and frozen state mobility, in order to gain a sufficient understanding of its behaviour throughout the freeze drying process.
 This ensures that cycles can be developed that are tailored to the specific needs of every product, making them efficient, safe, robust and reproducible.

 Biopharma Group specialists have designed and developed three advanced analytical instruments – the Lyostat freeze-drying microscope, the Lyotherm DTA and impedance analyser and the MicroPress specifically to aid those employing freeze drying technologies within their production or research projects as well as being involved in the development of a compatible DSC imaging stage.
-During the past decade, both instruments have been improved and updated to give the current instruments which are described and the in the overview brochure below:
+Since the first model was developed and sold, these instruments have been improved and updated to give the current instruments which are described and the in the overview brochure below:

 Lyostat Freeze Drying Microscope